inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 Misery no longer loves company.
 Nowadays it insists on it.
 		-- Russell Baker
-There is, in fact, no reason to believe that any given natural phenomenon, however marvelous it may seem today, will remain forever inexplicable.
+There is, in fact, no reason to believe that any given natural phenomenon, however marvelous it may seem today, will re forever inexplicable.
 Soon or late the laws governing the production of life itself will be discovered in the laboratory, and man may set up business as a creator on his own account.
 The thing, ined, is not only conceivable; it is